BlightmoorGit/AlcoholLabelVerification/README.md

 How to Use

 1. Go to the link above
+2. Find Github file named "genericPracticeLabel.jpg"
-2. Click "Upload and Check Label" or drag and drop an image of an alcohol label
+3. Click "Upload and Check Label" or drag and drop image file named "genericPracticeLabel.jpg"
-3. Wait for the system to process the image
+4. Wait for the system to process the image
-4. Review the Pass/Fail result along with the detailed breakdown of detected requirements
+5. Review the Pass/Fail result along with the detailed breakdown of detected requirements

 Technical Approach & Tools Used